-Benthic macroinvertebrate densities at Tributary Creek Site 9 and Greens Creek Site 54 increased in 2008 from the low values seen in 2007 (Figure 31).
-The benthic macroinvertebrate densities from Tributary Creek Site 9 samples in 2008 were statistically different than the 2008 samples from the sites on Greens Creek while taxonomic richness was not (Figures 31 and 32).
+Benthic macroinvertebrate densities decreased at all three sites in 2009 relative to the densities found in 2008 (Figure 31).
+The benthic macroinvertebrate densities from Tributary Creek Site 9 samples in 2009 were statistically different than the 2009 samples from the sites on Greens Creek while taxonomic richness was not (Figures 31 and 32).

 Figure 31.
-Comparison of benthic macroinvertebrate density among Greens Creek Mine biomonitoring sites in 2001 through 2008.
+Comparison of benthic macroinvertebrate density among Greens Creek Mine biomonitoring sites in 2001 through 2009.

 Figure 32.
-Comparison of benthic macroinvertebrate taxonomic richness among Greens Creek Mine biomonitoring sites in 2001 through 2008.
+Comparison of benthic macroinvertebrate taxonomic richness among Greens Creek Mine biomonitoring sites in 2001 through 2009.

 Each of the three biomonitoring sites continued to have diverse invertebrate communities with abundant numbers of taxa (taxonomic richness) per sample.
-More than 60% of the invertebrates in samples from Upper Greens Creek Site 48 and Greens Creek Below Pond D Site 54 were from two dominant taxa, while three dominant taxa accounted for more than 50% of the invertebrate community in Tributary Creek Site 9 (Table 11).
-The number of taxa per site (richness) was among the lowest encountered in this biomonitoring project at the two Greens Creek sites and at Tributary Creek Site 9.
-Richness was not statistically different between sites in 2008.
+More than 50% of the invertebrates in samples from Upper Greens Creek Site 48 and Greens Creek Below Pond D Site 54 were from two dominant taxa, while three dominant taxa accounted for more than 50% of the invertebrate community in Tributary Creek Site 9 (Table 11).
+The number of taxa per site (richness) was moderate at the two Greens Creek sites, while richness at Tributary Creek Site 9 was among the highest numbers seen over the nine years of biomonitoring.
+Richness was not statistically different between sites in 2009.

-For all sites taken together, benthic macroinvertebrate densities in 2005, 2006, 2007, and 2008 were significantly lower than in 2003, and taxonomic richness per site was significantly higher in 2008 than in 2007.
-The reason for this overall pattern is unclear; unless the large sudden increases in stream discharge affect the community as much as it affects the numbers of invertebrates.
+For all sites taken together, benthic macroinvertebrate densities in 2005, 2006, 2007, 2008, and 2009 were significantly lower than in 2003, and taxonomic richness per site was significantly higher in 2003 and 2004 than in 2009.
+The reason for this overall pattern is unclear; unless the large and sometimes intense fluctuations in stream discharge affect the community as much as it affects the numbers of invertebrates.
+This can include very low water levels in Tributary Creek as well as scouring high flows in Greens Creek.
 Noted differences in the structure of these communities likely reflect differences in channel morphology, influences of tributaries, frequency of flood events, streamside vegetation, and flow rates.
 Aquatic habitats with more moderate stream flows, such as Tributary Creek Site 9, usually have communities that are more complex with many taxa present compared to more variable habitats such as the Greens Creek sites where fewer taxa typically dominate the communities (Hynes 1970).
 All three sites have likely been affected by the noted substrate movements and channel changes that occurred during the past two seasons.